aar0nTw/SaltPHP/README.md

 # SaltPHP

 SaltPHP is a php multiple require tools.
+If you just want to write a simple php script,maybe you don't need to implement the PSR-0 standard, but you also want to require something from a easy way.

 ##How to use